-So in this series of posts, I am trying to address these big clubs and their specific systems for selling tickets.
+In this series of posts I am trying to address these big clubs and their specific systems for selling tickets.
 This time around it’s Manchester United.

 Even though Old Trafford holds more than 70,000 people, Man U sells out every game.
 So how can a regular person, wanting to visit for the first time, get tickets?
 Basically, there are three routes:

 Let’s do this in reverse order, because that list actually gets simpler as you go.

 Buying from the secondary market, like StubHub, is technically illegal.
 This doesn’t mean you will get screwed (Related: Is StubHub Safe?), but if you do get screwed you won’t have any recourse other than StubHub.
 Basically, I have never dealt with this whole thing, so I have nothing to offer here.